half-ogre/qed/README.md

-# qed
+# QED CI

-_A minimal build daemon and web-based build manager for repositories hosted on GitHub._
+_A minimal continuous integration server for repositories hosted on GitHub._

 :warning:
-_qed_ is just getting started and is only barely useful.
+QED is just getting started and is only barely useful.
 It's still needs lots of features and is certainly full of bugs.
 :warning:

-_qed_ accepts [post-receive hooks](https://help.github.com/articles/post-receive-hooks) from a GitHub repository and then clones and builds that repository.
+QED accepts [post-receive hooks](https://help.github.com/articles/post-receive-hooks) from a GitHub repository and then clones and builds that repository.
 When finished, it uses the GitHub API to update the commit status.

 ## Server Installation